 Because the running stitch will only seal up one half of the loops, we’ll be going around the cover twice.
 The second round will continue on after the first and will seal up the second half of the loops.

 (Oops, I made a mistake in my purple sample above.
-One of the green stitches caught a weft—or wrap—thread, so watch out for that.
+One of the gray stitches caught a weft—or it might have been a warp—thread, so watch out for that.
 It probably won’t show as obviously when your yarn matches though.)

 It can be difficult to see exactly where your loops are when you’re using yarn that matches your square, so be very careful that your second round of stitches catches the loops in the opposite way as the first round.